Green, green, green. All we want at this time of year is GREEN. And luckily there is lots of it.

 - 1 teaspoon honey

 - 1 fennel bulb quartered, cored and very thinly sliced

 - Bring a large saucepan of salted water to a boil.
 Have a large bowl of ice water nearby.
 Add the green beans, sugar snap peas, and asparagus to the pot and cook for 2 minutes.
 Drain, then immediately plunge the vegetables into the bowl of ice water to stop the cooking.
 When cool, drain and shake off as much excess water as possible.

 - Meanwhile in a large bowl, combine the olive oil, lemon juice, rice vinegar, Dijon mustard, honey, capers, dill and salt and pepper.
-Add the drained vegetables and toss to coat well with the dressing.
+Add the drained vegetables and the fennel and toss to coat well with the dressing.
 Serve at room temperature.

 Made this recipe?
 Post a photo of your delicious creation on Instagram with our hashtag #dinnersolved